Czechia Job Interview

 When listening to a Czech talking in English, it is very important to nod showing that you are listening and understand the speaker.
 Ask if you do not understand the question, particular when a Czech interviews you in English.

 At Czechia job interview, do not volunteer information that the interviewer does not ask for

 Ask questions about the job, the lines of authority and your future responsibilities, but avoid raising the issue of salary or benefits early in the process.
 Do not forget to ask, "When can I expect to hear from you?" (if that has not been discussed).

-At the end of your interview, thank everyone present for interview and shake they hands.
+At the end of your interview, thank everyone present for the interview and shake hands.